Search

 4. Tire Care

-While airing down for the trails is a great idea, maintain proper tire pressure while on pavement.
+While airing down for the trails is a great idea, don’t forget to maintain proper tire pressure while on pavement.
 Over-inflated or under-inflated tires can affect off-road performance and safety.
 This can also cause premature failure of the tires.

 It’s also a great idea to carefully consider the right type of tire to handle the trails you plan to drive on.
 You can check out this article we wrote to find some of the best off-road tires available for Subarus.